shyam100v/cs4641Project/README.md

 ![caps vs puncs](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/MultReg_capspuncsreg.png)

 As can be seen above, the grey plane in each of the graphs is the regression model that fits the set of data points the best.
-Since our data points are fairly spread out and do not show much correlation to the number of views, the fitted planes are relatively flat, and center ariund the area where most of the data points are in order to at least fit for a majority of videos.
+Since our data points are fairly spread out and do not show much correlation to the number of views, the fitted planes are relatively flat, and center around the area where most of the data points are in order to at least fit for a majority of videos.

-Finally, to see how well our prediction model actually worked, we graphed a random set of data points that were used in our testing phase and compared them to their predictions.
+As a representation of the accuracy of our model, the below graph shows a comparison of the actual number views versus the predicted number of views for a random set of data points.

 ![predicted vs actual](https://raw.githubusercontent.com/shyam100v/cs4641Project/master/image/MultReg_predvsact.png)